Osiris-Team/JG-Browser/README.md

 designed in a modular way, so that everyone can add the functionality that he/she needs.
 See [how-to-implement-a-js-web-api.md](how-to-implement-a-js-web-api.md) for details.

-In short, this browser will fail executing most of the JavaScript code that relies on Web-APIs at the moment.
+In short, in its current state, this browser will fail executing most of the JavaScript code that relies on Web-APIs at the moment.

 ### Links